-Practicum provides the core of the professional training in the Illinois State University Psychology Department's Clinical-Counseling program.
-Practicum comprises several components that complement each other--a class seminar with didactic and case presentation elements, individual therapy supervision, and a clinical placement.
+Practicum provides the core of the professional training in the Clinical-Counseling Psychology Program.
+Practicum comprises several components that complement each other—a class seminar with didactic and case presentation elements, individual therapy supervision, and a clinical placement.
 The placement is a 12-month experience in one of a number of community agencies in the Central Illinois area (see below).
 The number of placement sites available at each agency varies from year to year, and practicum assignments are determined through an application, interview, and matching process.
-Practicum placements run May 16 at the end of the first year through May 15 at the end of the second year.
-Each is a 20-hour-per-week placement accompanied by a graduate assistantship and a full tuition waiver.
+Practicum placements is from May 16 at the end of the first year of graduate study through May 15 at the end of the second year.
+Each practicum assignment is a 20-hour-per-week placement that includes a graduate assistantship and a full tuition waiver.

-Located in Bloomington, Illinois, The Center for Youth and Family Solutions is a not-for-profit social service agency that provides mental health, family support, community, and child welfare services to the McLean County community.
+Located in Bloomington, Ill, The Center for Youth and Family Solutions is a not-for-profit social service agency that provides mental health, family support, community, and child welfare services to the McLean County community.
 Agency services reflect an eco-systemic, family systems perspective, although a variety of clinical techniques and theories are utilized.
 This placement involves a combination of providing outpatient/in-office therapy and outreach/in-home or community therapy through the Family Counseling division.
-Therapy experience can include individual therapy, family therapy, and couples/marital therapy.
-Opportunities exist for group therapy, crisis intervention, and involvement in ICG (Individualized Care Grant) services as well.
+Therapy experience can include individual, family, and couples/marital therapy.
+Opportunities exist for group therapy, crisis intervention, and involvement in ICG (Individualized Care Grant) services.
 Clientele served range in age from small children and their caregivers to adults.
 Cases range from short-term assessment, brief therapy, and stabilization to longer-term, more in-depth therapy.

 Chestnut Health Systems- Intensive Outpatient Substance Abuse